collective/collective.iconifiedcategory/README.rst

 A dexterity behavior can be enabled and will add a field "content category" that will list available categories defined in a configuration.

 So you first have to define the categories by adding a ContentCategoryConfiguration somewhere.
 Then add a CategoryGroup on which some extra features may be activated :

 - is content confidential?
 - is content an element to print?
 - is content an element to sign?
+- is content an element to approve?

 If activated, these fields will be available on the content using the behavior.

 Then into a CategoryGroup, you will be able to add ContentCategory that are characterized by a title and an icon.
 These ContentCategory elements will be the terms of a vocabulary used to select a category on a content using the behavior.

 This package is widely overridable and is made to manage many usecases of iconified categories.